SkyAudit/blog/content/statement/Obelisk The Skycoin Consensus Algorithm.md

 since it contradicts its entire principle of distributing all elements within the network to avoid the presence of a central authority.”

-## Obelisk: a distributed consensus algorithm
+## Obelisk: Skycoin's distributed consensus algorithm

-To tackle this centralization problem, Skycoin moves beyond PoW/ PoS.
-It uses a distributed consensus algorithm, called Obelisk, which distributed influence over the network according to a “web of trust”.
+To tackle this centralization problem, Skycoin moves beyond PoW/PoS.
+It uses a distributed consensus algorithm, called Obelisk, which distributes influence over the network according to a “web of trust”.
 In essence, every node has a list of other nodes that it subscribes to, and the density of a node’s network of subscribers determines its influence on the network.
 Each node is assigned a personal blockchain which acts as a “public